 For us, this means to be inspired by Christ and to become as Christ.
-At the same time, we recognise that not everyone will share this belief; because of this, we endeavour to approach all questions in a way that invites consideration from everyone, regardless of background.
+At the same time, we recognise that not everyone will share this belief; because of this, we endeavour to approach all questions in a way that invites consideration from everyone, regardless of background and be a community where everyone can belong.